sissi9903/Getting-and-Cleaning-Data-Course-Project/README.md

 ## R script

-The R script, run_analysis.R, does the following:
+The R script, run_analysis.R, creates the desired tidy dataset by implementing the following steps:

 1. Download and unzip the source data if it does not already exist in the working directory
 2. Read source data